AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 _Dark example using [HA Material 3 theme d06 (Teal blue)][ham3-d06-url]_

 ##:sak-sak-logo: Visualization
-!!!
-Note "There is also a variant with '-ani' in the filename.
-This one shows some animations in the second card"
-    Probably not very useful, but it does show some animation examples.

 This visualization shows some multi entity wide cards instead of the abundant square cards.
 All cards have an aspect ratio of 6/1.